ReneRugaba/hello-movies/README.md

 ---
 ### Objectifs of this app:

-> this application aims to allow access to all the films created to date.
+> This application aims to allow access to all the films created to date.
 It allows you to create a list of favorite films and the possibility of having access to
 > their details.
 ---